smolcodes/java-blog/src/posts/2024-08-17-weekupdate.md

   ['pandemic journal', 'reading']
 ---

 I'm introducing a bit of an online CMS into my life.
 I've been enjoying [Zinzy's notes](https://www.zinzy.website/notes/) and [Barry's](https://barryfrost.com/notes) as well.
 I've been meaning to find a faster way to share links and jot down my thoughts like them.
 In that spirit, I'm using [PagesCMS](https://pagescms.org) to mobily add streams of thoughts.
+This is becoming more difficult then I'd expect.
 You can read them [here](/stream).

 ::: callout-blue
 * [Kernel](https://www.kernelmag.io) Magazine about tech, art, literature